The Relationship Between Migraine and Nausea

 You don’t need to simply suffer through the nausea and vomiting that come with an attack.
 Instead, turn your attention to relieving the nausea with some proven strategies, and take back some much-needed control in your battle against migraine pain.

 Unfortunately, migraines tend to be a full-body ailment.
 Throbbing head pain is the primary symptom, but many people experience pain elsewhere, along with general fatigue and more specific digestive distress.
-In fact, up to 80% of migraine sufferers report nausea with their migraine, sometimes to the point of vomiting.
+In fact, up to 80 percent of migraine sufferers report nausea with their migraine, sometimes to the point of vomiting.

 Although tension or cluster headaches could cause nausea in susceptible people, an unsettled stomach is far more common with migraine.
-Experts haven’t been able to explain this relationship completely, but many suspect that it comes down to a few elements:
+Experts haven’t been able to explain the migraine and nausea relationship completely, but many suspect that it comes down to a few elements:

-- Estrogen.
-More women than men suffer from migraines (18% and 6% of the American population, respectively), and many women find their migraines increase when their hormones are fluctuating.
+More women than men suffer from migraines (18 percent and 6 percent of the American population, respectively), and many women find their migraines increase when their hormones are fluctuating.
 Doctors have long suspected that estrogen plays a role in migraine pain, and since women are also more likely to experience nausea with their migraine, it’s possible that estrogen influences how the stomach responds, too.

 Migraine pain is thought to come from enlarged blood vessels on the brain, and these blood vessels swell when serotonin levels drop.
 Interestingly, low serotonin is also linked to motion sickness and nausea, which means too little of this important neurotransmitter could help to trigger migraines and the nausea that comes with them.